kenzocarneiro/Lua-s-Adventure/README.md

 # Lua-s-Adventure
-Lua's adventure is an action-RPG made with the LÖVE library of the Lua language.
+Lua's adventure is an action-RPG made with the LÖVE library in Lua.

+Made by:
+- Lucien Audebert
+- Nicolas Bédrunes
+- Kenzo Carneiro
+- Tristan Claudé
+- Rose Thieullet.

+Special thanks to:
+- Our teacher and tutor for this project, M. Xavier Bultel.
+- Our reviewer, M. Ahmad Abdallah.
+- M. Pascal Berthomé for approving the subject of this project.

 ## How to install the game
 In order to play the game, you have to: